Techsupport254/ARLipstick/docs/proposal.md

 1. **Development**:

-Implement AR features using frameworks like ARCore.
+Implement AR features using web-based technologies and MediaPipe.

 Integrate machine learning models for facial recognition and makeup application.

-Build a scalable backend for product data and user analytics.
+Build a scalable web backend for product data and user analytics using Next.js and Firebase.

 1. **Testing and Feedback**: